criticalstack/swoll/examples/kubernetes-hub/README.md

     }
 ```

 This part is pretty important.
-Since our BPF was compiled on a different system, there are various members of the `struct task_struct` structure that we need to read.
-These structure members live at offsets that are unknown to the system at runtime.
-This helper function `probe.DetectAndSetOffsets()` will poke at the memory of the running kernel in order to set  the proper offsets.
+The BPF needs to access various members of the
+kernel's `struct task_struct` structure which can differ on every system.
+This
+helper function `DetectAndSetOffsets` will poke at the memory of the running
+kernel in order to determine and set these offsets.

 ### Run the Hub